 Melbourne Water lodged our Price Submission 2021 with the Essential Services Commission on 9 November 2020.
 Our Submission includes proposed prices for special drainage and flood mitigation services in the Koo Wee Rup–Longwarry Flood Protection District, which are funded by the Precept Charge.

-The Essential Services Commission will now conduct their own consultation and review process, with their final decision expected in June 2021.
+The Commission released their draft decision on 25 March 2021 and will now conduct their own consultation and review process, with their final decision expected in June 2021.
 Our new prices and service standards will subsequently take effect from 1 July 2021.

 Proposed prices for 2021-26

 In light of the impacts of COVID-19, in September 2020 we conducted additional engagement on measures to ease bill impacts by delaying the service level and price increases previously proposed.
 This approach was supported by the majority of District Advisory Committee members and property owners who responded to a survey.

 We are therefore proposing to maintain current (2020-21) prices and levels of service for at least the first year of our Submission.
 We will continue monitoring customer preferences with the intent of revisiting our approach the following year, subject to further engagement.